Guseyn/guseyn.com/web-app/md/posts/knowledge-sharing-sins.md

 Those knowledge sharing sessions are usually recorded, so that we can return to them if we forgot something.
 And it sounds really good, doesn't it?
 Well... have you ever listened to those recordings?
 I did it once just to make an experiment...
 Let me share my obervations.

 So, we were sitting in a session that lasted 1 hour and a half.
-7 people in one Zoom room, quick math shows that that meeting cost 10 and a half hours.
+7 people in one Zoom room, quick math shows that the meeting cost 10 and a half hours.
 The day after the session, I decided to take notes by listening to the recording.
 It took me 3 hours to extract all the information, simply because I had to rewind many times to the important moments, and it's not that easy, since in the video you cannot search by keywords, like you would do easily in the text.
 Especially if the presenter makes huge pauses and there are a lot of distractions during the session.
 Then I decided to read all the notes that I took...
 You know how much time it took me to read them?
 3 minutes!
 How much time do you need to sit down and write a text that's 3 minutes long?
 I would estimate it at a maximum of 30 minutes.

 So, 10.5 hours + 3 hours = 13.5 hours versus 30 minutes.
-So, yeah, meetings are a very effective way to share knowledge, isn't it?
-For me, it's like spitting in your face and saying, "You know what, I could write this information in about 15-30 minutes, but I would prefer to spend everyone's time and just show how important I am, and why it's cool to listen to me."
+So yeah, meetings are a very effective way to share knowledge, aren't they?
+For me, it's like spitting in your face and saying, "You know what?
+I could write this information in about 15-30 minutes.
+But I would prefer to spend everyone's time and just show how important I am, and why it's cool to listen to me."

 But do I really care about the company's time and being effective?
 Of course not!
 If the company does not care, why the f*** should I?
 But it's not about being efficient, it's about enjoying the process.